patrickkunka/mixitup-pagination/README.md

 ### Page Stats UI

-Given a "page stats" element in the DOM, MixItUp Pagination will automically render information about the page and matching dataset, for example "5-8 of 32".
+Given a "page stats" element in the DOM, MixItUp Pagination will automatically render information about the page and matching dataset, for example "5-8 of 32".

 MixItUp Pagination will query the DOM for an element matching the `selectors.pageStats` configuration option (`'.mixitup-page-stats'` by default).
 If a matching element is found, content will be rendered inside this element.